jnozzi/cocoadev.com/markdown/NSCoder.md

 ----

-Here is an example - here are the two <General/NSCoding> methods for some fictional class (fooClass) that has four instance variables: an General/NSString, an General/NSDictionary, a BOOL and a float.
+Here is an example - here are the two <NSCoding> methods for some fictional class (fooClass) that has four instance variables: an NSString, an NSDictionary, a BOOL and a float.
 The class also has accessor methods for setting the values of these variables.

-When an instantiated fooClass object is sent the encodeWithCoder: message it will encode its instance variables (objects and structs) into the General/NSCoder.
+When an instantiated fooClass object is sent the encodeWithCoder: message it will encode its instance variables (objects and structs) into the NSCoder.

-When sent the message initWithCoder: the Class will initialise itself by decoding the variables out of the General/NSCoder.
+When sent the message initWithCoder: the Class will initialise itself by decoding the variables out of the NSCoder.

-*n.b.* **if the class inherits from a Class that conforms to <General/NSCoding> (General/NSObject does not conform) then you should include the bold lines.
+*n.b.* **if the class inherits from a Class that conforms to <NSCoding> (NSObject does not conform) then you should include the bold lines.
 Else include the italic line.**

-//	<General/NSCoding> protocol methods
+//	<NSCoding> protocol methods

--(void)encodeWithCoder:(General/NSCoder*)coder
+-(void)encodeWithCoder:(NSCoder*)coder
 {
 	**[super encodeWithCoder:coder];**
     [coder encodeObject: theNSStringInstanceVariable];